 After all, this survey found that over 90% of airline passengers said they’d never apply for a credit card in flight.
 (And, of course, some of those who would have already got one—yet still have to put up with the same spiel on every subsequent trip!)

-A creative alternative Even if American Airlines truly believe that hawking credit cards to a captive audience is a good thing, they don’t have to do it in a way that annoys almost everyone on the airplane.
+Even if American Airlines truly believe that hawking credit cards to a captive audience is a good thing, they don’t have to do it in a way that annoys almost everyone on the airplane.
 Edward Pizzarello notes that United Airlines also pitches cards on their flights, using a classic marketing technique that is far less intrusive and, I suspect, far more effective.